leonstr/moodle-local_notifycoursecomplete/README.md

-# Notify teacher course completed #
+# Notify teacher when student completes course #

-TODO Describe the plugin shortly here.
+Add a notification sent to the teacher when their student completes the course.

-TODO Provide more detailed description here.
+This grew out of [MDL-79378 Teacher notification when student completes course](https://tracker.moodle.org/browse/MDL-79378).

 ## Installing via uploaded ZIP file ##